-Second graders participate in Roots of Empathy.
-Through monthly visits from a mother and her baby over the course of the school year, students learn how to read human emotions nonverbally and understand what causes various behaviors.
-Westside was one of the original pilot sites for Roots of Empathy in Seattle, and the only private school to offer the program at the time.
+Our second grade classes and our seventh grade students participate in Roots of Empathy.
+Through monthly visits from a parent and the baby over the course of the school year, students learn how to read human emotions nonverbally and understand what causes various behaviors.
+Westside School was one of the original pilot sites for Roots of Empathy in Seattle, and the only private school to offer the program at the time.

 Westside School's formal Code of Conduct can be found in the Parent Handbook.